Amazon.com Inc. (AMZN) Shares Up Despite Recent Market Volatility

 AMZN’s Market Performance

-The stock of Amazon.com Inc. (AMZN) has seen a 1.50% increase in the past week, with a -9.75% drop in the past month, and a -1.70% fall in the past quarter.
-The volatility ratio for the week is 2.31%, and the volatility levels for the past 30 days are at 3.03% for AMZN.
-The simple moving average for the last 20 days is -3.37% for AMZN stock, with a simple moving average of -13.13% for the last 200 days.
+The stock of Amazon.com Inc. (AMZN) has seen a 1.90% increase in the past week, with a -8.08% drop in the past month, and a 3.20% gain in the past quarter.
+The volatility ratio for the week is 2.43%, and the volatility levels for the past 30 days are at 2.73% for AMZN.
+The simple moving average for the last 20 days is -2.57% for AMZN stock, with a simple moving average of -13.83% for the last 200 days.

 Analysts’ Opinion of AMZN